mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

   fork: true
 ```

 You have your *key value* pairs.
 The *top level key and a MongoDB configuration file* represents a logical grouping of options.
-Each nested element under a top level key represents an option related to that top level key.
-So here we see that *dbPath* is a storage option.
+Each *nested element* under a *top level key* represents an option related to that *top level key*.
+So here we see that *dbPath* is a *storage* option.
 Remember, previously this was listed as *storage.dbPath*.

 The command line option was *--dbPath*.
 A key can have multiple embedded key pair values, each representing an option related to the top level key.
 So here we have our system log family of options where I am specifying the path to the log file and the file type.
 You'll notice that our one option, log path, became two.